LayerManager/layman/doc/rest.md

 Publish vector data file as new layer of WMS and WFS.

 Processing chain consists of few steps:
-- save file to user directory within Layman data directory
+- save file to workspace directory within Layman data directory
-- import the file to PostgreSQL database as new table into user schema, including geometry transformation to EPSG:3857
+- import the file to PostgreSQL database as new table into workspace schema, including geometry transformation to EPSG:3857
-- publish the table as new layer (feature type) within user workspace of GeoServer
+- publish the table as new layer (feature type) within appropriate workspace of GeoServer
 - generate thumbnail image
 - publish metadata record to Micka
 - save basic information (name, title, access_rights) into PostgreSQL

-If user directory, database schema, GeoServer's workspace, or GeoServer's datastore does not exist yet, it is created on demand.
+If workspace directory, database schema, GeoServer's workspace, or GeoServer's datastore does not exist yet, it is created on demand.

 Response to this request may be returned sooner than the processing chain is finished to enable asynchronous processing.
 Status of processing chain can be seen using [GET Layer](#get-layer) and **status** properties of layer sources (wms, wfs, thumbnail, db_table, file, sld, metadata).